-If your database uses the PostGIS geometry type for spatial data storage, roles require SELECT privileges on the PostGIS spatial_ref_sys table and the geometry_columns view.
+If the database uses the PostGIS geometry type for spatial data storage, roles require the SELECT privilege on the PostGIS spatial_ref_sys table and the geometry_columns view.

 These privileges are required to read PostGIS geometry columns.

-If your database uses the PostGIS geography type for spatial data storage, roles require SELECT privileges on the PostGIS spatial_ref_sys table and the geography_columns view.
+If the database uses the PostGIS geography type for spatial data storage, roles require the SELECT privilege on the PostGIS spatial_ref_sys table and the geography_columns view.